dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 * [AzureAppServicesBlob](#azure-app-service-provider)
 * [ApplicationInsights](#azure-application-insights-trace-logging)

-For information about stdout logging, see <xref:host-and-deploy/iis/troubleshoot#aspnet-core-module-stdout-log> and <xref:host-and-deploy/azure-apps/troubleshoot#aspnet-core-module-stdout-log>.
+For information on stdout and debug logging with the ASP.NET Core Module, see <xref:test/troubleshoot-azure-iis> and <xref:host-and-deploy/aspnet-core-module#log-creation-and-redirection>.

 ### Console provider